Gina Raimondo

-Gina Marie Raimondo (/rəˈmɒndoʊ/; born May 17, 1971) is an American politician, lawyer, and venture capitalist who has served as the 40th United States Secretary of Commerce since 2021.
-A member of the Democratic Party, she previously served as the 75th governor of Rhode Island from 2015 to 2021, and is the first woman to serve in the role.
+Gina Marie Raimondo (/rəˈmɒndoʊ/; born May 17, 1971) is an American politician and businesswoman who served as the 40th United States secretary of commerce from 2021 to 2025.
+As a member of the Democratic Party, she served as the 75th governor of Rhode Island from 2015 to 2021 and was the first woman to serve in the role.

-Born and raised in Rhode Island, Raimondo began her career in venture capital following law school.
-In 2000, Raimondo co-founded Point Judith Capital, Rhode Island's first venture capital firm.
-She entered politics in 2010, when she successfully ran for the position of general treasurer of Rhode Island.
-During her first year in office, Raimondo prioritized reforming Rhode Island's public employee pension system.
+Born and raised in Rhode Island, Raimondo began her career in venture capital after law school.
+In 2000, she co-founded Point Judith Capital, Rhode Island's first venture capital firm.
+Raimondo entered politics in 2010, when she was elected General Treasurer of Rhode Island.
+During her first year in office, she prioritized reforming Rhode Island's public employee pension system.

-In 2014, Raimondo was elected Governor in a three-way contest with 41% of the vote.
+In 2014, Raimondo was elected governor in a three-way contest with 41% of the vote.
 While in office, Raimondo was elected to serve as vice chair of the Democratic Governors Association (DGA) for the 2018 election cycle.
 Reelected in 2018, Raimondo was tasked with overseeing the state's initial response to the COVID-19 pandemic.
-In the 2020 presidential election, Raimondo served as co-chair of Michael Bloomberg's 2020 presidential campaign.
+In the 2020 presidential election, she served as co-chair of Michael Bloomberg's 2020 presidential campaign.
+During her tenure, Raimondo consistently maintained a negative net approval rating and was one of the least popular governors in the country.

-Described as a "moderate technocrat" by The Washington Post, Raimondo is often characterized as a centrist within her party.
-Chosen to serve as Secretary of Commerce by President Joe Biden, Raimondo played a leading role in negotiations for the Infrastructure Investment and Jobs Act in 2021.
+Described as a "moderate technocrat" in The Washington Post, Raimondo is often characterized as a centrist within her party.
+Chosen to serve as Secretary of Commerce by President Joe Biden, she played a leading role in negotiations for the Infrastructure Investment and Jobs Act in 2021.